NicoStroh/frontend/README.md

-# gits-frontend
+# meitrex-frontend

-Local dev environment setup for the frontend of the GITS project.
+Local dev environment setup for the frontend of the MEITREX project.
 Should not be used in production environments.

 ## Getting Started